 Weighted Average Rank, 01/02/2020 = 45,000/20,500 = 2.195

 Weighted Average Rank, 01/03/2020 = 201,000/20,500 = 9.804

-When you take search volume into account, however, you’ll see insights that aren’t available to you with just average rank.
-The average rank position had a drop of 7.6 positions on the SERP.
-Seeing this information isn’t a joy, but you can now analyze further and act on the information accordingly – information you’re really only privy to if you analyze weighted average rank.
+As an SEO, seeing this data isn’t fun, but you can now analyze further and act on the information accordingly – information you’re only privy to if you analyze weighted average rank.

-But with enterprise websites, manually calculating average ranks is just not an option – it takes up too much time that could be used to actually execute your strategy, instead of just forming it in the first place.
+But with enterprise websites, manually calculating average ranks is just not an option – it takes up too much time.
+Time that could be used to actually execute your strategy instead of just forming it in the first place.

-It allows you to compare two SEO metrics, so let’s see how average rank versus weighted average rank leads to different analytics for tracked keywords over a period of time.
+So let’s see how average rank versus weighted average rank leads to different analytics for tracked keywords over time.

 (Rank Intelligence view within the seoClarity platform.)